talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

 which was used to obtain the first updated solution of this problem instance etc. <br>
 All the modified Students input files will be stored in the folder of this problem instance. <br>
 ModifiedInputProcessing will ask for the number of the modified input file. <br>
 NB.
-A modified Students file MUST contain the dash, and the mod. ver. number <br>
+A modified Students file MUST contain the dash, and the mod. ver. number, with no whitespace in between 'Students', the dash, and the mod. ver. number <br>
 NB.
 The first modified Students file must have the mod. ver. number to be 1 (and not 2.
-Assume the initial Students file to implicitly have the mod. ver. number of 0)
+Assume the initial Students file to implicitly have the mod. ver. number of 0). <br>
+NB.
+Each new modified Students input file must increment the mod. ver. number by exactly 1. i.e. no integers may be skipped.
 <br>
 <br>

-###### CoursesInputTemplate.xlsx:
+### CoursesInputTemplate.xlsx:
 The course offerings - the courses, their labs, sections, and capacities, and the allocated/scheduled dates and times for their lab sessions (the timeslot allocations for the lab sections).